bioteam/sLAM/README.md

 #### Using Tensorflow from a container

 Containers may be available that package all the right versions of CUDA and Python with some framework.
-For example, at Texas Advanced Computing Center you can download a Tensorflow container from NVIDIA:
+In this example we're computing at Texas Advanced Computing Center and downloading a Tensorflow container from NVIDIA:

 ```sh
 srun -N 1 -n 10 -p rtx-dev -t 60:00 --pty bash